microsoft/moaw/workshops/fabric-e2e-scenario/workshop.md

     plt.show()
 ```

 The scale of the x-axis is set to logarithmic to make it easier to read the labels and normalize the distribution.
 Each bar respresents the number of images with that label.

 Call this function with the `df_train` dataframe as an argument.

 ```python
 plot_label_distribution(df_train)
 ```

+### Transforming the dataframe

 Now that we have successfully analyzed the  labels and sequences we'll perform some transformations on the dataframe to prepare it for downloading the images.

 To do this we will define a fuction that takes a filename as the input and returns the image url.

 ```python
 def get_ImageUrl(filename):
     return f"https://lilablobssc.blob.core.windows.net/snapshotserengeti-unzipped/{filename}"
 ```

 This function is then applied to the `filename` column of the `df_train` dataframe to create a new column called `image_url` which contains the url of the image.

 ```python
 df_train['image_url'] = df_train['filename'].apply(get_ImageUrl)